-Before I get into the tips to working with a ghostwriter, let me explain what a ghostwriter is.
+Before I get into the tips for working with a ghostwriter, let me explain what a ghostwriter is.
 A ghostwriter is simply a ‘writer for hire’ who will write your children’s book, article, website content, or other type of content you need to create and market your book.

 Okay, not that that’s out of the way, let’s move on to the 10 tips to working with one.